Femicide: Latin America

 It has been observed that many of the women killed in Ciudad Juárez are young mothers who migrate to this region seeking employment in maquiladoras.
 They then become easy targets, due to the fact that they are separated from their family, and are typically alone when traveling home.
 Policy solutions in Central America have tried making transportation safer (see below for policy solutions).
 Other scholars, such as Itallurde, point to the culpability of corporations "based on the concepts and doctrines of tortuous negligence, failure to protect, and aiding and abetting".
 Other scholars, such as historians Steven Volk and Marian Schlotterbeck, hypothesize that there may be a "macho backlash" behind these killings: "Certainly male egos, of fathers and would-be boyfriends, must suffer some deflation from this dramatic change in the economic influence of these young women."

 In 2015, Mexican Supreme Court required the police to reopen and investigate a murder case from a femicide "perspective".
+The case of Mariana Lima Buenida, was reopened almost thirteen years later.
+She was found dead in her home on 28 June 2010, at the time her husband, a police officer, insisted she committed suicide.
+Irinea Buendia, Mariana's mother, fought and advocated for her daughter's case.
+The reopening of the case would lead to justice after more than a decade, a monumental moment in Mexico's judicial history that acknowledges the first case of femicide within the Mexican Supreme Court.

 However, there have been some actions taken to address this issue.
 The criminalization of femicide and various laws passed in specific countries have aimed to stop this problem.
 In addition, the United Nations has taken a role in stopping this with a commission that calls for action to be taken.
 There is a growing social awareness around this issue with #NiUnaMenos (Not One Woman Less) or #NiUnaMas (Not One More Woman).
 Lastly, female friendly urban zones have been created as a concrete solution.
 These zones include female-only transportation, and government centers offering services specifically for women.

-Central American policymakers have experimented with creating "female-friendly urban zones" over the past decade.
+Central American policymakers have experimented with creating "female-friendly urban zones".
 "Pink" public transportation networks have been established in Mexico, Brazil, El Salvador, and Guatemala to provide women-only forms of public transportation to stem sexual harassment, and to provide safety for women.
 These efforts have received substantial praise and criticism.

 Criticism from feminists and others often point to the efficacy of gender segregation in changing gender norms of oppression - specifically the Latin American cultural conventions of "machismo" and "marianismo", which are potent social regulators throughout the region.